weslse/RayTracing_Cuda/README.md

 # RayTracing_Cuda

-Ray Tracing in One Weekend - Peter Shirley(https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+Ray Tracing in One Weekend - Peter Shirley (https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-Check result : NetPBM viewer (https://www.kylepaulsen.com/stuff/NetpbmViewer/)
+View result .ppm on NetPBM viewer (https://www.kylepaulsen.com/stuff/NetpbmViewer/)

 This repository for Ray Tracing in One Weekend by Peter Shirley translated to CUDA(.cu) by weslse.